Florida vs. Michigan Predictions, College Basketball BetMGM Promo Codes, & Picks - December 19

 Florida vs. Michigan Predictions, BetMGM Promo Codes, & Picks: Spread, Total - December 19

-Tuesday's contest at Spectrum Center has the Florida Gators (7-3) going head to head against the Michigan Wolverines (6-5) at 7:00 PM ET (on December 19).
-Our computer prediction projects a narrow 79-78 win for Florida, so it should be a tight matchup.
+Tuesday's contest between the Florida Gators (7-3) and Michigan Wolverines (6-5) going head to head at Spectrum Center has a projected final score of 79-78 (based on our computer prediction) in favor of Florida, so expect a tight matchup.
+The game will tip off at 7:00 PM ET on December 19.

-Based on our computer prediction, Michigan projects to cover the 3.5-point spread in its matchup against Florida.
+According to our computer prediction, Michigan projects to cover the 3.5-point spread in its matchup versus Florida.
 The over/under is currently listed at 157.5, and the two sides are projected to go under that total.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!